NicoStoll/SoftwareArchitecture/Exams/Exam - Deininger.md

 ### The application described above is based on a layered architecture with a common data model used by all layers.
 What are the characteristics of such an architecture?
 (Name at least two characteristics)

+- each layer encapsulates detail, and may provide an abstraction
+- provides a service to the layer above
+- never depends on a layer above
+- **strict layering**: dependencies only between adjacent layers

 ### Please indicate the advantages and disadvantages of the above architecture (at least two pros and cons)

+Pros:
+- layers are independent (development - distribution of tasks)
+- implementations are interchangeable
+- no circular dependencies

+Cons:
+- additional overhead
+- some changes may require changes in all layers

 ## 1.2 Architecture Evaluation (10 Points)